Hemmant suburb profile

 Hemmant property market performance

-Sales activity has been limited, with 12 houses and just 1 unit sold in the past three months.
-Houses are selling quickly, with a median of 16 days on the market, while units are taking significantly longer at 50 days, indicating a slower unit market.
+Sales activity for houses has been modest, with 15 houses sold in the past 12 months.
+Houses are selling quickly, with a median of just 17 days on the market, indicating strong demand.
+The unit market, however, has seen negligible activity, with only one unit sold.

-The rental market in Hemmant has also seen growth, with house rents increasing by 7.7% to an average of $700, while unit rents have risen by 3% to $355, reflecting a steady demand for rental properties in the area.
+The rental market in Hemmant has remained relatively stable over the last 12 months.
+House rents have seen a slight increase of 0.7%, while unit rents have risen by 3.7%, suggesting a steady demand for rental properties in the area.

 Hemmant demographics